 I was an absolute train wreck as a child.
 I was as hyper as they come, totally unfocused, and had more than my share of emergency room visits and bad report cards.
 I’m pretty confident that I drove my parents crazy when I was growing up.
 And growing up in the 1960s, they were offered little answers about why I was the way I was.
-I had attention deficit hyperactivity disorder, but many in the medical field as well in schools, were not educated as to how to handle children like myself during that time.
+I had attention deficit hyperactivity disorder, but many in the medical field as well in schools were not educated as to how to handle children like myself during that time.
 Many of us crashed and burned.
 But many did well in school but struggled in other areas.

 I attended a vocational school in Massachusetts for high school.
 We went to shop one week, and the next week we had academic classes.
 My working memory was so shot, but by the time I got to academic weeks, I walked around the hallways because I had no idea what class I was supposed to be in.
 And I was given little support or accommodations to help me through those years.
 I couldn’t get out of school fast enough.

-Interesting development at that age, when I did finally get out of high school, that’s when I began to thrive and actually have a drive in life to do well.
+An interesting development at that age, when I did finally get out of high school, that’s when I began to thrive and actually have a drive in life to do well.
 I just didn’t like school.
 I know doctors, attorneys, and many other professionals that have ADHD.
 I’ve interviewed many of them.
-But for me, I really feel school was holding me back.
-I went to night college for a few years, but finally had enough and just needed to stay in the business world and get experience that way.
+But for me, I really feel the school was holding me back.
+I went to night college for a few years, but finally had enough and just needed to stay in the business world and get the experience that way.

 What kind of support is there for adults with ADHD?